Sexual Harassment Assault Response and Prevention (SHARP)

 Text: 202-470-5546 (outside the U.S.)

-Family Advocacy Program: The Family Advocacy Program manages sexual assault allegations when the alleged offender is the partner in context of a spousal relationship, same sex domestic partnership, unmarried intimate partner relationship or military dependents who are 17 years of age and younger.
+Family Advocacy Program: The Family Advocacy Program manages sexual assault reports when the alleged offender is from current or former intimate/marital relationship or have a child in common with the victims, AND victims who are military dependents who are 17 years of age or younger.

 Additional Information